0xf17/space-jekyll-theme/nebula.md

 In 1610, Nicolas-Claude Fabri de Peiresc discovered the Orion Nebula using a telescope.
 This nebula was also observed by Johann Baptist Cysat in 1618.
 However, the first detailed study of the Orion Nebula was not performed until 1659, by Christiaan Huygens, who also believed he was the first person to discover this nebulosity.[11]

 In 1715, Edmond Halley published a list of six nebulae.[14]
 This number steadily increased during the century, with Jean-Philippe de Cheseaux compiling a list of 20 (including eight not previously known) in 1746.
-From 1751 to 1753, Nicolas-Louis de Lacaille cataloged 42 nebulae from the Cape of Good Hope, most of which were previously unknown.
+From 1751 to 1753, Nicolas-Louis de Lacaille cataloged 42 nebulae from the Cape of Good Hop"e, most of which were previously unknown.
 Charles Messier then compiled a catalog of 103 "nebulae" (now called Messier objects, which included what are now known to be galaxies) by 1781; his interest was detecting comets, and these were objects that might be mistaken for them.[15]

 The number of nebulae was then greatly increased by the efforts of William Herschel and his sister Caroline Herschel.
 Their Catalogue of One Thousand New Nebulae and Clusters of Stars[16] was published in 1786.
 A second catalog of a thousand was published in 1789 and the third and final catalog of 510 appeared in 1802.
 During much of their work, William Herschel believed that these nebulae were merely unresolved clusters of stars.
 In 1790, however, he discovered a star surrounded by nebulosity and concluded that this was a true nebulosity, rather than a more distant cluster.[15]